jackmaden/philosophybreak/src/pages/articles/absurdity-with-camus/index.md

 In other words, despite our yearning for an ultimate explanation for existence, in Camus’s mind such an explanation will _always_ be beyond our comprehension.

 And it is _this_ hopeless space we occupy — between our impulse to ask deep questions and our inability to answer them — that Camus labels ‘the absurd’.
 Hence the image of Sisyphus: we build theories up, inevitably they crash back down, and compulsively we start again.
+(For a slightly different take on the absurd, see [Thomas Nagel’s argument that absurdity](/articles/thomas-nagel-why-humor-best-stance-towards-life-absurdity/) arises not from our need for meaning in a meaningless world, but from the fact we are _consumed_ by our concerns, while simultaneously recognizing how contingent they are.)

 ## The consequences of living in absurdity